cbeck88/krakenrs/README.md

 Threading
 ---------

-Unlike some other bindings, these are not async APIs.
-We have chosen to create blocking APIs instead for simplicity and ease of debugging.
+Unlike some other bindings, these are not async APIs (although the websockets feeds are implicitly asynchronous, they just don't use the keyword).

+We have chosen to create blocking APIs for the Kraken REST API version for a few reasons:
+* simplicity
+* ease of debugging
+* when trying to make multiple private REST API calls in parallel, we often see invalid nonce errors this is because the nonces are based on timestamps, but when multiple requests are created and sent in parallel, this is inherently racy and sometimes the request with the higher nonce will be processed by kraken first, invalidating the others.

+Additionally, the REST API has quite strict rate limits so making large numbers of requests in parallel isn't really possible.

+Instead, it seems better to lean on the Websockets API, which is easy to use whether you want to use an async runtime or not, and not make lots of calls to the REST API.

 Examples
 --------